fatash89/atom/metrics/README.md

 `dashboards/save_dashboard.py` script to save the JSON blob as a jinja2 template.

-1. To get the `uuid` of a dashboard, navigate to the dashboard and get the uuid string from the URL.
+1. To get the `uid` of a dashboard, navigate to the dashboard and get the uid string from the URL.
 Something like `http://localhost:3001/d/{uid}/{dashboard_name}`.
    Then exec into the metrics container to run the `save_dashboard.py` script.
     ```